 Most definitely!
-We have worked hand in hand with Andrea Page’s Original Fitmom (www.fitmomfitness.com), who is one of the top pre-natal/post-natal fitness certification providers in Canada.
-Andrea worked with Salsa Bellies to develop a very in-depth and precise pre-natal manual which our instructors are required to learn and be tested upon.
+We worked hand in hand with one of the top pre-natal/post-natal fitness certification providers in Canada to create this program.
+Wanting to ensure we always stayed up to date, in 2018 Salsa Babies Ltd purchased THE leading Canadian Pre/Post-natal Fitness Instructor Certification Company so our instructors had the best training.
+We worked hard to develop a very in-depth and precise pre-natal manual which our instructors are required to learn and be tested upon.
 Our program and material is also scrutinized each year to ensure its continued safety and adherence to industry standards.

 It is best to come to class prepared to move around and be physically active.
 Comfy clothes, running shoes or dance shoes, and definitely at least 1 bottle of water.
 Moms are encouraged to stay very hydrated before, during and after class, so a couple bottles of water is a great idea.

 Salsa Bellies understands that it is not always possible to get out the door on time and we’ve all had those rough nights and last-minute trips to the doctor.
 Therefore, we offer one (1) make-up class per session to accommodate for missed classes.
 This class can be used during the subsequent session or at another location.
 We aim to be flexible, so please speak with your instructor if you have any questions.

 Yes!
 Most people who take the class have never danced Salsa before, and many have no dance experience at all.
 We break the steps down so that anyone can join, and we review the basics each class.
 The most important thing to keep in mind is that it’s not about perfection, but getting moving, enjoying the music and having fun!

 Salsa Bellies classes are designed to accommodate all levels of fitness.
 We know that some expectant moms are in excellent shape, whereas others may need to ease into physical activity at their own pace.
 We teach a basic program and offer adaptations for those looking to increase the intensity.